Buddy Humphrey

-Loyie Nawlin "Buddy" Humphrey (September 29, 1935 – April 21, 1988) was an American American football quarterback in the National Football League for the Los Angeles Rams, Dallas Cowboys, and St. Louis Cardinals.
-He also was a member of the Houston Oilers in the American Football League.
-He played college football at Baylor University and was drafted in the second round of the 1959 NFL Draft.
+Loyie Nawlin "Buddy" Humphrey (September 29, 1935 – April 21, 1988) was an American professional football quarterback in the National Football League (NFL) for the Los Angeles Rams, Dallas Cowboys, and St. Louis Cardinals.
+He also was a member of the Houston Oilers in the American Football League (AFL).
+He played college football at Baylor University and was drafted in the second round of the 1959 NFL draft.

 Early years

 Humphrey attended Kilgore High School in Kilgore, Texas.
 He played high school football at quarterback and halfback.
 He was a part of a dominant tandem with halfback Larry Hickman.
 As a junior, he was switched to fullback.
 In his final year, he was moved to halfback.
 He also lettered in baseball and basketball.

 College career

 Humphrey accepted a football scholarship from Baylor University, along with Hickman.
 He was an All-Conference player at quarterback.
 As a sophomore, he scored the winning touchdown on a quarterback sneak in Baylor's 1957 Sugar Bowl 13-7 victory, over the undefeated, highly-favored and No. 2-ranked University of Tennessee.

 In 1958, he led the nation with 112 completions for 1,316 yards.
 In the season finale he passed for 387 yards and 5 touchdowns against Rice University, which was a school record that stood until 2006.
 As a junior and senior, his teams finished last in the Southwest Conference.

 At the conclusion of his senior season, he played in the December 1958 North–South Shrine Game, where he had 5 touchdown passes and was named MVP, and the January 1959 Senior Bowl, where he was a co-captain of the South team.

 In 2006, Humphrey was inducted into the Baylor Sports Hall of Fame.